 What about India?

 Rajan Sethuraman told Analytics India Magazine that they have kicked off with a small core team for India at the beginning of this year.
 “We were not focused on the Indian market in the past just because of bandwidth and other limitations,” said Sethuraman.
 However, he said given the IPO buzz and excitement, they will start looking at the Indian market.
-“We actually won our first engagement with this,” he added, saying it also corroborates the need for analytics consulting services.
+“We actually won our first engagement with this,” he added, saying it also corroborates the need for data analytics consulting services.

 Talking about the market maturity in the AI and analytics landscape in India, Sethuraman said there are similarities in terms of spectrum, which clients are displaying with respect to using data and analytics for driving businesses.
 “We are seeing something similar in India as well, just like what we see in the US,” he added, and said that they will fine-tune it with every market and are confident there will be traction in the coming months.